 Bike Fleets: Schools that already have pedal-bicycle fleets have the opportunity for more intensive education and training.
 During the Summer of 2021, the Santa Fe SRTS program offered a three-to-four-day curriculum for students at El Camino Real Academy and Nina Otero Community School that began with in-class pedestrian and bicycle education followed by an outdoor “bicycle rodeo,” where students navigated a course featuring common traffic signs and signals, and a more advanced skills session where students learned and practiced maneuvering their bicycles around and over obstacles (see summary below).
 Both schools continue to provide their own programming using these fleets for physical education classes as well as in after-school and summer school programs.

-In 2022, the SRTS program helped Milagro Middle School and Ortiz Middle School take significant steps toward building bicycle fleets for this purpose as well.
+In 2022-23, the SRTS program helped Milagro Middle School and Ortiz Middle School take significant steps to acquire and build bicycle fleets for this purpose as well.

 Striders: Striders are small, pedal-less bicycles that provide a better way to learn how to balance on a bicycle than traditional training wheels.
 Several SFPS schools with “strider” fleets are in a position to teach basic cycling skills to new riders.
-SFPS staff at El Camino Real Academy and Nina Otero Community School are actively providing this instruction along with a Bike Santa Fe volunteer and through the SRTS program may be able to help disseminate this knowledge to teachers at other schools with striders.
+Staff at El Camino Real Academy and Nina Otero Community School have provided this instruction along with a Bike Santa Fe volunteer, and through the SRTS program may be able to help disseminate this knowledge to teachers at other schools with striders.